siemens/simatic-ai-launcher/environments/dockerized/Readme.md

 Running the compose downloads the chosen docker image, installs the python dependencies, and starts JupyterLab.
 In the background, the compose file also maps the Jupyter- and TensorBoard-related ports, as well as the previously cloned folder structure.
 Depending on your docker client version, you might need to enable folder sharing in its settings.

-Once the JupyterLab has started, the following log appears on your terminal with the url to access it.
+Once the JupyterLab has started, the following log appears on your terminal with the URL to access it.
 ```commandline
 image-classification    |     To access the notebook, open this file in a browser:
 [..]